Forvideos061/awesome-3d-ai-seo-geo/README.md

 This project is dedicated to the public domain under the **Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication**.

-To the extent possible under law, the contributors have waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, the contributors have waived all copyright and related rights to this work.

-For the full license text, see the `LICENSE` file.
+See the `LICENSE` file for the full license text.

 ---